smitmartijn/cleur-2018-session-pdf-urls/Tetration.md

+# Cisco Live Europe 2018

+Below is a list of breakout sessions and links to their presentation in PDF form.
+This list is filtered on "Tetration"

 | ID | Title                                                                                                                       | Type | Technologies |
 |-----|-----------------------------------------------------------------------------------------------------------------------------|-----------|-----------|
 | BRKACI-2060 | [Cisco Tetration: Data Center Analytics Deployment and Use Cases](https://clnv.s3.amazonaws.com/2018/eur/pdf/BRKACI-2060.pdf) | Technical Breakout | Analytics & Automation |